nlsynth/karuta/docs/introduction.rst

     ...

 I guess this looks pretty mundane to you, so let's start hardware design.
-So you can the run same karuta command again and will get xorshift32.v!
+So you can the run same *karuta* command again and will get xorshift32.v.
 The content should look like this.

 .. code-block:: none